 At meal times, Marj clips a tea towel around her neck to keep her clothes clean.
 It feels nicer than any sort of ‘bib’ and is more secure than a napkin.

-Sign up to retailer websites or newsletters before you buy if you can, since they tend to send you a discount code if you don’t buy anything immediately or offer a discount to encourage you to sign up to emails.
-I also use the seasonal sales or 20% off offers to replenish worn or shrunken items and drop hints to relatives before Christmas and birthdays.
+Sign up to retailer websites or newsletters before you buy if you can, since they tend to send you a discount code if you don’t buy anything immediately or offer a discount to encourage you to sign up to emails (what’s known as remarketing).
+Use seasonal sales or 20% off offers to replenish worn or shrunken items and drop hints to relatives before Christmas and birthdays.

-I know I’ve been rather more conventional than the opening photography may have suggested.
-However, there is nothing stopping anyone from working a stronger look.
+I know I’ve offered more conventional style tips than the opening photography may have suggested.
+However, there’s nothing stopping anyone from working a stronger look.
 Here are some awesome female role models and some coaching from GQ for the men in your life.

-A stronger look does invite (hopefully positive) comment and is a very good way of opening a conversation with someone in my experience, if that is what you’d like.
+A stronger look does invite (hopefully positive) comment and is a very good way of opening a conversation, if that is what you’d like.
 A bonkers charity shop scarf could be a good place to start.

-One good thing about ageing is that people expect a little eccentricity and one should be caring a little less about what other people think too.
-So however physically ‘able’ you are, elder or carer, express yourself* and dress to be YOU.
+One great thing about ageing is that people expect a little eccentricity so one should care a little less about what other people think.
+However physically ‘able’ you are, elder or carer, my last style tip is express yourself* and dress to be YOU.